 - June 1910 – the North Irish Yeomanry had their annual training camp at Magilligan (source)

 - WW1 – Hutted upper camp constructed and musketry camp developed (as per plan above)

-- January 1918 – Six accommodation huts, dry canteen and coffee bar removed from the upper camp and relocated to the Admiralty
+- January 1918 – Six accommodation huts, a dry canteen and a coffee bar were removed from the upper camp and relocated to the Admiralty

 - June 1922, the 1st Battalion Manchester Regiment Battalion was sent to Enniskillen, then Magilligan, and Dublin by September.

 - 1923 – Brick camp constructed to replace hutted upper camp.
-Layout appears to be the same as the hutted camp
+The layout appears to be the same as the hutted camp

-- WW2 – Lower camp developed and Nissen huts constructed on the tented camping ground.
-Magilligan point camp constructed in support of the coastal artillery battery.
-Heavy anti-aircraft battery and supporting infrastructure built at Lower Drummans
+- WW2 – Lower camp developed and Nissen huts were constructed on the tented camping ground.
+Magilligan point camp was constructed in support of the coastal artillery battery.
+Heavy anti-aircraft batteries and supporting infrastructure built at Lower Drummans

 - 1940 – 12 per gun and detachment moved from Londonderry to Magilligan

 - November 1940 – No. 2 gun is relocated to a new position

 - 1968 – LRGS CCF annual camp to Magilligan mentioned earth closets, even at this stage! (source)